TzaharAmit/DeepLearning2024/README.md

 train the model on the original dataset
 ## 3. Finetune
-use the saved model from the training finetune the model using the DIV2K model
+use the saved model from the training and finetune the model using the DIV2K model

 # Unsupervised Generative Approach:
 ## 1. Download pre-trained models